 Hi everyone.
 For the next few weeks, I’m going to do something different: On my “off” days, I am going to post chapters of a shorter novel I’ve written called Reset.
-I’m thinking Tuesdays and Fridays are good days for this.
+I’m thinking that Sunday is the best day for this.
 Below is the first chapter.
 Enjoy!

 As the door slammed shut in his face Joe wished, not for the first time, that he could have a do-over.

 “What’d I do now?” he said, rather pathetically, to the door.

 From the other side he heard his ex-wife’s heavy sigh.
 “God, just go away!”

 His first instinct, as always, was to meekly turn around and heading back to his car.
 But this morning would be different; Joe could feel it.
 Gathering his courage, he squared his shoulders before the door like he was facing an angry judge about to pass sentence.
 “Tell me why you’re upset.”